deepparekh02/ai-assistant/README.md

 ## How to Use

-1. **Enter your credentials:** Input your Google and Slack credentials securely into the `.env` file.
+1. **Enter your credentials:** Input your Google and Slack credentials securely into form.
 2. **Specify the time range:** Define the number of hours for which you want to generate summaries.
 3. **Generate Summaries:** Click on the respective buttons to generate email or Slack summaries.
 4. **Draft Responses:** Use the AI-driven drafting feature to automatically generate email responses.